Current Lab Personnel

 Dr. Tanner Wiegand

-I’m a postdoc in the Sternberg lab, focused on using computational methods to explore the diversity of mobile genetic elements.
+I’m an associate research scientist in the Sternberg Lab, focused on using computational methods to explore the diversity of mobile genetic elements.
 After graduating with a B.A. in Human Evolutionary Biology from Harvard in the Spring of 2014, I coached cross-country skiing for two years in my hometown of Bozeman, Montana.
 I then joined Blake Wiedenheft’s lab at Montana State University (MSU), where I researched adaptation in the type I-F CRISPR system of Pseudomonas aeruginosa, studied the evolution of SARS-CoV-2, and helped develop a Type III CRISPR-based diagnostic tool.
 I received my Ph.D. from MSU in 2021.
 When I’m not writing code or scouring genetic databases, I enjoy skiing, running, camping, rafting, and reading.

 Contact Tanner: trw2137[at]cumc.columbia.edu